Europe scrambles as J&J vaccine delay deals another blow

-BARCELONA, Spain (AP) — Desperate to jumpstart Europe's sluggish vaccination program, leaders from across the continent scrambled Wednesday in the wake of an unexpected delay in the rollout of Johnson & Johnson's COVID-19 shots amid reports of very rare blood clots.
+BARCELONA, Spain (AP) — European countries diverged Wednesday on whether they would push ahead with giving their residents Johnson & Johnson's COVID-19 vaccine after reports of very rare blood clots in a handful of recipients in the United States.

-While some European Union countries opted for caution, Poland said that it would go ahead and administer the first batch of 120,000 doses that had arrived.
-Others like Spain and Portugal were left without a choice: They are still waiting for their first deliveries.
+While some European Union members put the vaccine on hold as recommended by the American company, Poland, France and Hungary said they would go ahead and administer the doses that had arrived as the EU's 27 nations face continuing pressure to speed up their immunization drives.

-The Johnson & Johnson vaccine, distributed in Europe by its subsidiary Janssen, is a key part of the continent's immunization campaign.
-Of the four vaccines currently approved in the EU, it is the only one that requires just a single dose to be fully effective.
+The Johnson & Johnson vaccine, distributed in Europe by its subsidiary Janssen, is a key part of Europe's vaccination campaign, which has been criticized as sluggish.
+Of the four vaccines currently approved for use in the EU, J&J's is the only one that requires a single dose to be fully effective.
 That makes it ideal for hard-to-reach, vulnerable groups, such as those who are homeless or migrant workers.

-But the drug maker decided Tuesday to delay deliveries to Europe after the American regulator recommended a pause in the vaccine's use in the United States while the rare clot cases are examined.
-That is only the latest blow to the vaccine rollout in Europe, which had already experienced a similar blood clot scare with the AstraZeneca vaccine, also critical to its campaign.
+But the drugmaker decided Tuesday to delay deliveries to Europe after the Food and Drug Administration recommended a pause in the vaccine's use in the U.S. while the rare clot cases are examined.
+The decision was the latest blow to the vaccine rollout in Europe, which already experienced a similar clot scare with the vaccine developed by British-Swedish company AstraZeneca.

+The European Medicines Agency, the EU's regulatory agency for pharmaceutical products, has not advised EU members to put the Johnson & Johnson vaccine on hold.
+It said Wednesday: “The company (J&J) is in contact with national authorities, recommending to store the doses already received until the PRAC (EMA’s safety committee) issues an expedited recommendation.”

 Still, experts agree COVID-19 poses a much larger risk of death and hospitalization than the potential threat of atypical clots.
 But the concerns could still undermine public confidence in these vaccines and in the entire vaccination effort.

-On Wednesday, advisers to the U.S. Centers for Disease Control and Prevention will debate how to handle the Johnson & Johnson vaccine.
-The European Medicines Agency, which approved the vaccine last month, has yet to react to its counterpart's move across the Atlantic.
+On Wednesday, advisers to the U.S. Centers for Disease Control and Prevention are expected to debate how to handle the Johnson & Johnson vaccine.

+The EMA, which approved the vaccine last month, said Wednesday that it will make a recommendation likely next week on how to proceed with the vaccine.

+Until then, the regulator said that it “remains of the view that the benefits of the vaccine in preventing COVID-19 outweigh the risks of side effects.”

 “In line with these recommendations (by the EMA), we will want to use it in inoculations,” Polish Health Minister Adam Niedzielski said.

-Note: This version has been updated to show that the Pfizer, not AstraZeneca, developed a vaccine with BioNTech.